 Sondors offers a few different versions of e-bikes that can ride aptly through the sand.
 However, the XS model is the most powerful version of its all-terrain options.

-With a 750 Watt motor that speeds up to 20 mph, it uses a 48 Volt 17.5 Ah extended range battery.
+With a 750 Watt rear hub motor that speeds up to 20 mph, it uses a 48 Volt 17.5 Ah extended range battery.
 That gives you a riding range of up to 60 miles on one charge!

 Of course, you’ll need to use the 7-speed gears and 12-magnet pedal assist to get over this many miles, especially if you’re riding in the sand.
 But you might just be tempted to 100% throttle it the whole way.

 Just when you thought you’d never afford an e-bike with an even fatter tire, the Sondors XS comes along.
-These 26-inch wheels come with 4.9-inch fat tires.
+These 26-inch wheels come with 4.9-inch wide tires.
 Sondors proclaim that the tires are their own “signature” tires.

 One last thing worth mentioning: The Sondors XS comes with a high-performance air suspension to make traversing through sand, dirt, and gravel a breeze.